-Held in May, the new parent reception is a wine-and-cheese event in the early evening.
+Held in May, the sprint new parent welcome is a fun event in the early evening.
 Parents of newly admitted students mingle with administrators, some faculty, the Head of School, and buddy families.
 This is primarily a chance for newcomers to meet school members in an informal setting.

 Chair Role: The Chair works with the Admissions Director and staff to prepare the event, which include working with a small team of volunteers who act as hosts and securing wine and other beverages, table linens, and name tags.

-During this day, all of our students are immersed in another world; it might be a country, a region, a culture (such as American Indian culture), or an experience (such as being differently abled).
+During this day, all of our students are immersed in another world; it might be a country, a region, a culture, or an experience (such as being differently abled).
 The day begins with a special assembly, proceeds with workshop rotations with groups arranged by grade, and ends with another assembly, which often includes music, dance, or other performance.

 Chair Role: The Chair for this program is most often a parent who steps forward to propose a "destination" for the day (so someone with background or interest in a particular place or experience).
 Working closely with Fernanda Pernambuco, our Director of Global and Special Programs, the Chair oversees a team of parent volunteers: (1) to find presenters in art, music, or craft; relevant science topics; sports or other physical activities; and performers for the closing assembly; (2) to help arrange a schedule of workshop rotations for the day; (3) to coordinate themed lunch--nut free--for all students (including alternatives); and (4) to develop a graphical look for the event that will drive the creation of posters and other designed materials for the day.